brianjaustin/brianjaustin.github.io/content/blog/2025/02/08/ao3-paperclip.md

 The first thing we noticed was that the code above will touch records' `updated_at` timestamp when an icon is attached, even though there is no user-facing change.
-Weird for users, and not ideal adding an extra write to the database (partiularly in a table as big as `pseuds`).
+Weird for users, and not ideal adding an extra write to the database (particularly in a table as big as `pseuds`).
 That can be turned off easily enough by wrapping it with [`Pseud.no_touching`](https://api.rubyonrails.org/classes/ActiveRecord/NoTouching/ClassMethods.html).

 The second suspicious thing is the call to download the original icon, `URI.parse(icon_url)`.
 That feels suspiciously like downloading a file while in an open database transaction: not good.

-We tried a couple more versions of the copy script to adress the two issues above, and got a little bit further (not much) before the database fell over again.
+We tried a couple more versions of the copy script to address the two issues above, and got a little bit further (not much) before the database fell over again.
 At this point, I decided to get everything possible out of the database.
 I re-wrote the script entirely to